In this series, I dig a little deeper into the meaning of psychology-related terms. This week’s term is cognitive bias.

 Bias blind spot

 We tend to believe that we are less biased than other people are, regardless of our own actual level of bias.
-This means that we believe that our own beliefs are more based in facts and objective reality while we view other people’s beliefs as influenced more by prejudice.
+This means that we believe that our own beliefs are mostly based in facts and objective reality while we view other people’s beliefs as influenced more by prejudice.

-We tend to both seek out, believe, and focus on information that confirms what we already believe, and ignore information that goes against our beliefs.
+We tend to seek out, believe, and focus on information that confirms what we already believe, and ignore information that goes against our beliefs.

 Curse of knowledge

-This is the assumption that other people have the same level of background knowledge as you do; I tend to get caught up in this, so I ‘ve never been very good dealing with students in my work as a nurse because I always assume they should have more knowledge than they actually do.
+This is the assumption that other people have the same level of background knowledge that you do, even if you have specialized knowledge that most people wouldn’t have.
+I tend to get caught up in this, so I’ve never been very good at dealing with students in my work as a nurse because I always assume they should have more knowledge than they actually do.

 Receiving the same information is evaluated differently depending on how it’s framed.
 If a news outlet is presenting an accurate piece of information in the context of other information that is negative, it will be evaluated differently than if it was framed within the context of positive information.

 You can also see this with a simple coin toss; if you toss a coin and get ten straight heads, the gambler’s fallacy would tell you the next toss is more likely to be tails.
 However, the coin doesn’t remember and doesn’t care about previous toss results; the odds stay 50/50 for each toss regardless of previous results.

 Hyperbolic discounting is the preference for a smaller short-term gain over a larger but delayed gain.
-For example, given the choice, people are more likely to choose being given $100 a month for a year over bring given $1500 at the end of the year, even though waiting would mean an extra $300.
+For example, given the choice, people are more likely to choose being given $100 a month for a year over being given $1500 at the end of the year, even though waiting would mean an extra $300.